Trekking to Prince Albert

-In a town situated in the middle of an endless expanse of dry barren as far as the eye can see, this seemingly sleepy little town will most certainly surprise you.
+In a town located in the middle of an endless expanse of dry barren as far as the eye can see, this seemingly sleepy little town will certainly surprise you.

 With the trusted directions from a respected travel blogger whose done this route a million times, we set off onto the many diverse routes like the arid plains of the R336, the R75 overlooking worldly landscapes; passing sitting baboons, swerving pass a 3 meter lizard laying in the road and, letting tortoises have right of way.
 Two hours have passed, trekking in the smothering heat we turned onto the R329 passing through Wolwefontein housing no less than 20 structures.

 146km later, we reached a little gem town known as Steytlerville to stop for gas.
 Anje warned me it’s a town I would want to explore.
 She didn’t lie.
 However, just marking two hours in our car, we decided to dine in Willowmore – 90.4km to go.

 Back on the adventure trail along the bumpy tarred road, far ahead we knew what we were about to approach; a one-way lane made up of concrete slabs and cracks.
 A lane that required you to move once an oncoming car came near.

 ‘Welcome to Willowmore’, stopping at a nearby restaurant to eat and recline.
 It’s at one o’clock.
 We’ve got to eat fast to make it before dawn.

 So we hit the N9 making our way back into the Western Cape.